How to Implement AI Agents

 Decide What to Delegate

-Start by choosing one task to assign to your AI employee.
+Start by choosing one task to assign to your AI agent.

 Good first tasks: